uktrade/data-hub-api/docs/OpenSearch migrations.md

 1. Add the new field, keeping the old field in place and existing query logic unchanged.
 2. Add a news fragment deprecating the old field.
-3. Release this, and populate the new field with data by running `./manage.py migrate_es`.
+3. Release this, and populate the new field with data by running `./manage.py migrate_search`.
 4. Update query logic (global search fields, filters, sort-by options etc.) to use the new field, and remove the old field once the deprecation period has expired.